LOOSE OR BAGGED?

 Whether you’re a tea head or a tea novice, the Sips by Tea Shop sells all types of tea from the best tea brands.
 We’ll teach you how to make the perfect cup of tea, whether you’re using loose leaf tea or bagged tea, whether you want the benefits of black tea or the benefits of green tea, or whether you prefer hot tea or iced tea.
 Need an extra energy boost?
 We’ve got caffeinated teas like black tea and green tea.
 Want to savor a comforting mug at night?
 We have herbal and caffeine free teas.
 Discover the world of tea with white tea, oolong tea, pu’erh tea, rooibos, cacao tea, and more.

 But we want to know...what are your preferences?
 If you don't currently have any, what are your thoughts?
-Let us know in the comments below, move on to LESSON 5 for a 4-step overview on how to steep your tea, or click the button below to create a free tea profile and stay up to date on new tea lessons, learn about fun tea recipes, and gain access to special brand offers + giveaways.
+Let us know in the comments below, learn how to steep your tea, or click the button below to create a free tea profile and stay up to date on new tea lessons, learn about fun tea recipes, and gain access to special brand offers + giveaways.